sguest/jei-multiblocks/README.md

 ![Arc Furnace](readme-images/arc-furnace.png)

+Also supports [EMI](https://www.curseforge.com/minecraft/mc-mods/emi) as a first-class plugin, no compatibility loaders required.

 ## Specific version notes

 ### 1.20.1

 - Huge thanks to [FLORIAN4600](https://github.com/FLORIAN4600) for overcoming some nasty lifecycle issues and allowing this mod to live on into 1.20+ of Minecraft
+- Thank you [Pengy](https://github.com/PengyTheGamer) for EMI support

 ### 1.16